-The Ottumwa Police Department received a total of \$22,705 from the GTSB of which \$13,705 was used for overtime while \$9,000 was used to purchase equipment.
-In partnership with GTSB, the Department set a goal of using 345 hours of overtime to continue to strive for traffic safety through education and enforcement in Ottumwa.
-From October 1, 2013 through September 30, 2015, we used 363.75 hours of overtime, which exceeded our original goal.
-We were able to purchase 2 in-car video systems.
+The Ottumwa Police Department received a total of \$10,300 from the GTSB which was used for overtime.
+In partnership with GTSB, the Department set a goal of using 345 hours of overtime for high-visibility traffic enforcement in Ottumwa.
+From October 1, 2015 through September 30, 2016, we used 418 hours of overtime, which exceeded our original goal.
 Listed below are some additional goals and results reported to the GTSB;

-- Seatbelt average usage was at 90% - Alcohol related offense OWI, drugged, .02, public intoxication, PULA, open container Goal 60-Result 336 Arrests - Occupant Restraint day/night seatbelt & child restraint Goal 150, Result 264 Citations - Moving/Speed Violations speed, stop sign/traffic light citations Goal 400 Result 976
+- Seatbelt average usage was at 91% in the Spring - Alcohol related offense OWI, drugged, .02, public intoxication, PULA, open container Result 416 Arrests - Occupant Restraint day/night seatbelt & child restraint Result 120 Citations - Moving/Speed Violations speed, stop sign/traffic light citations Result 1875